 The Home continued as a rehabilitation centre for elderly female patients who were helped to walk again and regain a degree of independence.
 It also provided respite care, that is, short-term holiday admissions to enable carers to have a summer holiday.

 By 1974 the Home had 40 beds, but its facilities were old-fashioned and difficult to maintain.
 It had no lift and infirm patients had to be carried manually up and down the spiral staircase.
 It finally closed in 1979.

 Present status (October 2008)

-The building was sold to developers, who proposed to erect a much larger retirement home on the site.
+In May 1984 the building was sold for £1,075,325 to developers, who proposed to erect a much larger retirement home on the site.
 Vociferous opposition by the local residents prevented this, on the grounds it would not be in keeping with the scale of the other properties in the area.

 The Home was completely demolished, despite its chapel being protected by a Covenant, and rebuilt in 1988 as retirement homes.
 St Elizabeth's Court (in Mayfield Avenue) and Homan Court (in Friern Watch Avenue) are linked by a conservatory walkway through the communal gardens.

 St Elizabeth's Court in Mayfield Avenue.

 Homan Court in Friern Watch Avenue, which runs parallel to Mayfield Avenue, is named after the businessman and local benefactor Ebenezer Homan, J.P., a former President of the Finchley Cottage Hospital.

 The Society was founded in 1851 in London by Harriet Brownlow Byron (1818-1887), one of the first Anglican Sisterhoods to be established.